Souvik Maiti: Research

 He is known for his studies on biophysical aspect of quadruplexes, locked nucleic acids.
 He is also known for his work on silencing microRNAs by small molecules.
 His group has invented nucleic acid-based enzyme as silencers for microRNA, known as antagomirzymes.
 He is recipient of CSIR, NASI-Scopus, CDRI, AVRA Young Scientist Awards and Shanti Swarup Bhatnagar Award in Chemistry, Shanti Swarup Bhatnagar awards in 2014., National Bioscience Award for Career Development of the Department of Biotechnology in 2015. in Biology, as well as Swarnajayanti Fellowships in Biological Sciences.
 He is fellow of Indian Academy of Sciences, Bangalore, and Indian National Academy of Science, Delhi.

+Souvik Maiti and Debojyoti Chakraborty, have jointly led development of an indigenous CRISPR gene-editing platform based on an engineered variant of Cas9 known as enFnCas9/FnCas9, developed to build a clinically viable pathway for translating genome-editing therapies within India's scientific and public health context.

 Along with his colleague, Debojyoti Chakraborty, he has co-invented a rapid test for COVID-19, FnCas9 Editor-Linked Uniform Detection Assay, FELUDA. (named after Feluda, a popular fictional detective created by the late Satyajit Ray.)
 Tata Sons has obtained license from CSIR for commercial launch of this test.
 Tata group has established a new company, TATA MD and launched this test as a brand name "TATA MD Check".
 In 2021, CSIR and Tata MD partner to ramp up COVID testing capacity across tier 2, 3 towns and rural areas.